Historic collective labor agreement primary education: the pay gap is closed

 Year-end bonus

-There is also good news for school leaders and supporters.
-Because the binding allowance will also return for school leaders and an extra monthly allowance will be added on top of this.
-Roovers: “For our colleagues in the field there will be an extra amount on top of the already higher year-end bonus.”
+There is also good news for school leaders and support staff.
+Because the binding allowance will also be returned to school leaders and an extra monthly allowance will be added on top of this.
+Roovers: “For our colleagues in the retail sector, there will be an extra amount on top of the already higher year-end bonus.”

 The details of the collective labor agreement here.† This collective labor agreement has a term from 1 January 2022 to 31 May 2022, it only contains the agreements from the coalition agreement of Rutte IV.
 All primary school staff will receive their salary increase retroactively in June.
 The trade unions and employers are now discussing the next collective labor agreement for primary education.